Home

 7. Practice makes perfect.
 In the investment business, paper trading is how we all start.
 Pick a couple of companies, make a note of their price, the date, the reason why you want to buy them and then start following the stock.

-As time passes, the hunch or assessment which made the stock such a great prospect will play out.
+As time passes, the hunch or assessment which made the company such a great prospect will play out.
 Was it a good or bad decision?
-Would buying the stock 'for real' have made a profit or a loss?
+Would buying 'for real' have made a profit or a loss?
+This simulation will be a great way to track your thinking and ideas relative to the unfolding reality.
+Treat it as a game at first and have fun with it.

 Bonus Stock Market Tip: Everything above is related to how best to invest actively - in other words buying and selling into companies that have been selected by you.
 But what if you don't have the time, money or inclination?
 What if the paragraphs above put you off?
 Perhaps you were looking for a simpler guide?
 The stock market for dummies perhaps?

-In that case, it is possible to invest passively.
+In that case, it is possible to invest passively in capital markets.
 This means that a private investor puts aside either a lump sum or an amount each month and the money is invested into a fund.
-That fund contains the savings of lots of other private investors and is managed by a professional stock market investor.
+That fund contains the savings of lots of other private investors and is managed by a professional equities investor.
+The fund will then be invested in an equity market (such as the NYSE) or a sector (such as energy).

 There are a number of different types of these funds (mutual funds, unit trusts, pension funds, ETFs (exchange traded funds) and SICAVs are the best known examples) and thousands of individual funds within each group.